inishchith/Python-Scripts/SmsBot/ReadMe.md

   > You can also send Group SMS to many friends in one go .

 **Usage**
->You can take a look at [Demo](https://github.com/inishchith/Python-Scripts-Projects/blob/master/SmsBot/Test.py) Or
+-You can take a look at [Demo](https://github.com/inishchith/Python-Scripts-Projects/blob/master/SmsBot/Test.py) Or
 ```python
 import SmsBot
 query = SmsBot.sms("username","password") # username is usually Mobile Number (Logging in)